Talking to kids about voting

 Whether you like politics or not, it’s important to talk to kids about voting.
 According to the Census Bureau, a measly 41.2% of 18-24 year-olds voted in 2012, down from 48.5% in 2008.
 We need to do something to reverse this trend.
 Voting young has many benefits including feeling a sense of belonging, starting to form a good lifelong habit, and increasing overall family voting participation.

 You won't believe how passionate kids are about the concept of whose name should come first in a PB&J sandwich.
 Over 2000 kids have gone online to cast their vote in this heated debate.
 As of November 8, 2016, Jelly clearly won the battle by securing 56% of the votes.

 But never fear.
-Polls are open again for the 2020 election!
-Early votes show Jelly still in the lead.
+Polls are open for the 2020 election!
+Early votes still show Jelly still in the lead.

 So make a PB&J sandwich and to talk to your kids about voting for naming rights for Peanut Butter and Jelly.
 A few topics to get the conversation started:

 - What do you like about each candidate?